 - 1. Number and extent of rills: Rills are rare on this site.
 They are most likely to occur immediately following a wildfire and on slopes greater than 15 percent.
 Surface gravels reduce rill formation. - 2.
 Presence of water flow patterns: Water-flow patterns are rare on this site.
 They are most likely to occur with high intensity convection storms and when slopes are greater than 15 percent.
 When they do occur, they are short, disrupted by cool season perennial grasses and tall shrubs and are not extensive. - 3.
 Number and height of erosional pedestals or terracettes: Erosional pedestals or terracettes are rare on this site.
-They are most likely to occur with high intensity convection storms and when slopes are greater than 15 percent.
-When they do occur, they are short, disrupted by cool season perennial grasses and tall shrubs and are not extensive. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground ranges from 20-40 percent but data is needed to verify. - 5.
+A few pedestals and terracettes can occur on this site on slopes greater than 15 percent and where rills and water flow patterns are present, but they are not extensive.
+Surface gravels reduce the formation of pedestals. - 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground ranges from 30-40 percent but data is needed to verify. - 5.
 Number of gullies and erosion associated with gullies: Gullies do not occur on this site. - 6.
-Extent of wind scoured, blowouts and/or depositional areas: Blowouts and depositional areas are rare. - 7.
+Extent of wind scoured, blowouts and/or depositional areas: Wind scoured, blowouts and/or depositional areas are rare. - 7.
 Amount of litter movement (describe size and distance expected to travel): Fine litter in the interspaces may move up to 2-3 feet or further following a significant run-off event and on slopes greater than 15 percent.
 Coarse litter generally does not move. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Values should range from 3 to 5 but need to be tested. - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The A or A1 horizon is typically 2 to 8 inches thick.
-Structure ranges from weak or moderate very fine, fine or medium granular, to weak or moderate very fine, fine subangular blocky.
-Soil organic matter (SOM) ranges from 1 to 6 percent. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Bunchgrasses, especially deep-rooted, slow run-off and increase infiltration.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Values should range from 3-5 but need to be tested. - 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The A or A1 horizon is typically 2 to 7 inches thick.
+Structure ranges from weak very fine and fine granular to weak thin, medium, thick platy to weak very fine, fine and medium subangular blocky.
+Soil organic matter (SOM) ranges from 0.5 to 2 percent.

+- 10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Bunchgrasses, especially deep-rooted species, slow run-off and increase infiltration.
 Shrubs catch snow in the interspaces.
 Terracettes provide a favorable micro-site for vegetation establishment, which further increases infiltration.
 Surface gravels help slow surface water movement and increase infiltration. - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compaction layer is not present.

-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compaction layer is not present. - 12.
+Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

-Dominant: Cool season deep-rooted perennial bunchgrasses >>
+Dominant: Cool season deep-rooted perennial bunchgrasses = tall shrubs>

-Sub-dominant: Tall shrubs> perennial forbs> shallow rooted grasses
+Sub-dominant: Perennial forbs> shallow rooted grasses.